-The beach Christmas tree at Crystal Cove State Park does not disappoint.
+The beach Christmas tree at Crystal Cove State Park does not disappoint!
 I’d seen photos from photographer friends and heard about this Christmas tree at the beach, but never visited until 2017.
-Now I think we’re going to go every year!
+Now we go every year!

 I hope you can see how magical it was from my UNEDITED photos!
-I did not change the colors or even crop these photos taken last year – it was one of those nights when it all came out right.
+I did not change the colors or even crop these photos taken in years past – it was one of those nights when it all came out right.

 Beach Christmas Tree at Crystal Cove State Park